 -

-Q. Should calcitonin be measured routinely in all patients with MTC?
+Q. Should calcitonin be measured routinely in all patients with MTC? - It is controversial

 - Lots of false positive